 Raja Ampat is one of the last wilderness places on earth.
 Help us keep it that way.

-The SEA People (locally named ‘Orang Laut Papua’), is a field based NGO working at grassroots level to contribute to the protection of one of the last locations on earth where coral reef systems still thrive.
-The SEA People take a holistic approach to marine conservation.
-Working with local communities, who depend on healthy coral reefs for both food and livelihoods, we aim to provide mutually beneficial solutions to ecosystems based management.
-By combining science and technology with traditional skills and management techniques, the NGO focuses largely on capacity building; strengthening the ability of local community members to obtain the skills, knowledge and understanding required for improved management, protection and enhancement of local marine resources.
+The SEA People (locally named ‘Orang Laut Papua’), is a field based non-profit foundation working to contribute to the protection of one of the last locations on Earth where coral reef systems still thrive.
+Taking a holistic approach to marine conservation, we work with local communities, who depend on healthy coral reefs for both food and livelihoods, and aim to provide mutually beneficial solutions to ecosystems based management.
+By combining science and technology with traditional skills and management techniques, we focus largely on capacity building; strengthening the ability of local community members to obtain the skills, knowledge and understanding required for improved management, protection and enhancement of local marine resources.